cfcs/tlsping/readme.md

 The `proxy` cannot _modify_ transmitted records without invalidating the MAC (generated using the "TLS client MAC key") and thus causing the `server` to drop the connection.

 The `server` can always silently drop transmitted messages, so we do not consider a malicious server as part of the scope for our threat model.
-End-to-end-encrypted overlay protocols like OTR
+End-to-end-encrypted overlay protocols like OTR may be used within the TLS connection to provide actual conversation integrity.

 ### Record structure details